-Dog Bite Attorney in Dallas
+Dog Bite Lawyer in Dallas

-According to the American Veterinary Medical Association (AVMA), nearly 40 percent of households in the United States own a pet dog.
-There are over 76 million of these beloved pets nationwide.
+According to the American Veterinary Medical Association (AVMA), 45.5 percent of households in the United States in 2024 own a pet dog.
+There are over 89.7 million of these beloved pets nationwide.
 Unfortunately, the popularity of pet dogs does not eliminate the possibility that they may sometimes attack.
+Contact a dog bite injury attorney in Dallas from The Wilhite Law Firm.

-Although dogs are often considered members of the family, even seemingly gentle dogs can bite or attack, leaving victims with painful injuries, psychological trauma, and costly medical bills.
-You need to get in touch with one of our Dallas dog bite injury lawyers today.
+Although dogs are often considered members of the family, even seemingly gentle dogs can bite or attack.
+This leaves victims with painful injuries, psychological trauma, and costly medical bills.
+In those cases, hire a dog bite attorney to advise you on the legal steps to take after suffering a dog bite injury, including handling legal proceedings, filing lawsuits, and negotiating settlements.
+You need to get in touch with one of our Dallas dog bite injury attorneys today.

-If you were injured in a dog attack at no fault of your own, you are likely entitled to compensation for your injuries.
+If you were injured in a dog attack at no fault of your own, you are entitled to compensation for your injuries.
 The dog bite attorneys at The Wilhite Law Firm are committed to providing excellent legal representation to injury victims throughout Texas.
 Contact our office today for a free consultation with an experienced Dallas dog bite lawyer.

 How Common Are Dog Bites in Dallas?